 Cambridgeshire and Peterborough Additional Species of Interest (CPASI)

 Cambridgeshire and Peterborough are also home to important populations of some species not on the UK Priority list, but still special and in need of conservation.
-For example, these may be nationally rare species for which Cambridgeshire holds a large proportion of the entire UK population.
-As these are not UK Priority Species, they are not covered by the requirements in national and local planning policies and there is no specific obligation to consider them.
-However, consultation with local experts has identified them as valuable in a local context therefore we recommend they also be considered as targets for conservation efforts where appropriate.
+Species have been selected for the CPASI list primarily on the basis of being relatively rare species nationally for which Cambridgeshire and Peterborough holds a significant proportion of the national population, and/or being relatively locally rare species strongly associated with semi-natural habitats of nature conservation interest.
+The CPASI species should be considered in conjunction with the UK Priority species and we recommend they also be considered as targets for conservation efforts where appropriate.

-Working with local specialists and recorders, we have produced a list of these additional species of interest.
-This list has no legal obligations associated with it, and is based on knowledge and suggestions from local experts.
 If you would like more information on any of the species on this list, please let us know and we will try to put you in touch with a local expert who can tell you more.
-You can find this list in the library section, under “Species – Additional Species of Interest.”
+You can find this list for download in the library section, under “Species – Additional Species of Interest”.

 We have created some factsheets for a selection of Priority Species which give examples of actions you can take to benefit the species, and links to sources of further information.
 You can find these in the library section under “Species.”